SAP/apibusinesshub-api-recipes/cors/readme.md

 In this example, the SAP Gateway [Demo Service](http://scn.sap.com/docs/DOC-31221) has been used.
 To register for SAP Gateway System access click [here](http://scn.sap.com/docs/DOC-40986)

-# Importing API Proxy
+# How to use the sample

 * Click on [CORS.zip](./CORS.zip) and then click on the "View Raw" Link or "Download" button to download the sample.
 * Import the Downloaded API Proxy zip into your SAP HCP, API management tenancy.
-Additional instruction for this is available in [link](https://help.hana.ondemand.com/apim_od/frameset.htm?9342a932441e45cd9636eb0a01a89958.html)
+Additional instruction for this is available in [link](https://help.hana.ondemand.com/apim_od/frameset.htm?9342a932441e45cd9636eb0a01a89958.html).